UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

     install.packages(c('DESeq','prada','PGSEA','rTANDEM','FunciSNP.data','Roleswitch','facsDorit','FunciSNP','metagenomeFeatures','RDAVIDWebService'), repos=NULL)

 Once these are installed, many others can be installed.
-A full rerun of the installation script is warranted.
+Another round of `source('inst1.R')` followed by `./installed.R -c` gives us:

+    The R_packages/4.3.1 omnibus module for R version 4.3.1 (2023-06-16) and BioConductor version 3.17

+    A total of 23426 R packages are installed
+    A total of 23490 packages are available in CRAN and BioConductor 19817 CRAN packages are installed, out of 19931 available 3544 BioConductor-specific packages are installed, out of 3559 available 63 other R packages are installed.
+These are not in CRAN/BioConductor, are only available in the CRAN/BioConductor archives, or are hosted on github, gitlab or elsewhere

 ### lme4qtl, harmony, LDna, ampvis2, CaSpER, loomR, SeuratDisk, SeuratWrappers, kBET, presto, ArchR, sgi, ASCAT, ggnet, STAAR, cblindplot